wordofwarning/wordofwarning.org/coronavirus/index.md

 • MIF's <a href="http://mif.co.uk/mif-drop-in-artists-freelance-creatives" target="_blank">Zoom drop in for artists + freelance creatives on Thursdays at 2pm </a> — you can also <a href="http://www.facebook.com/groups/mifartistfreelancedropin" target="_blank">join their facebook group</a>.
 • Money Saving Expert — <a href="http://www.moneysavingexpert.com/news" target="_blank">Martin Lewis & his team</a> have lots of useful information (regular updates).
 • Paul Lewis Money's <a href="http://paullewismoney.blogspot.com/2020/03/self-employed-coronavirus-scheme.html" target="_blank">blog on the coronavirus Self-employment Income Scheme (regular updates)</a>.
 • Shape Arts' <a href="http://twitter.com/ShapeArts/status/1239591227005251590" target="_blank"> twitter thread with resources for people working in the arts</a>.
 • Supercool's blog on <a href="http://supercooldesign.co.uk/blog/keeping-it-live" target="_blank">quick routes to live-streaming</a>.
 • The Centre for the Study of Media + Culture in Small Nations blog on <a href="http://culture.research.southwales.ac.uk/news-and-events/news/online-theatre-covid-19" target="_blank">making social-distancing live theatre + performance during the COVID-19 lockdown</a>.
 • The Space's <a href="http://www.thespace.org/resource/live-streaming-arts-lo-fi-and-low-cost-options" target="_blank">guide to live streaming for the arts by Jason Crouch</a> — lo-fi and low cost options.
 • UK Theatre + SOLT's <a href="http://theatresupport.info" target="_blank">Theatre Support Information</a> — advice/info about how + where you can access support from leading theatrical charities.
-• Unlimited's <a href="http://weareunlimited.org.uk/links-and-resources-for-disabled-artists-and-freelancers-in-response-to-covid-19-includes-medical-guidance" target="_blank">list of resources + information for disabled freelancers + artists</a> (also includes an opportunities section).
+• Unlimited's <a href="http://weareunlimited.org.uk/links-and-resources-for-disabled-artists-and-freelancers-in-response-to-covid-19-includes-medical-guidance" target="_blank">list of resources + information for disabled freelancers + artists</a> also includes an opportunities section).
-• Unlimited's <a href="http://weareunlimited.org.uk/contingencies-for-coronavirus" target="_blank">contingencies for COVID-19: info for supporting disabled artists + freelancers</a>.
+• Unlimited's <a href="http://weareunlimited.org.uk/contingencies-for-coronavirus" target="_blank">contingencies for COVID-19 page</a> — info for supporting disabled artists + freelancers.
-• Working Class Artist Group's <a href="http://twitter.com/WCArtistGroup" target="_blank">Opportunities Thread at @WCArtistGroup</a>: funds + bursaries still accepting applications (started 30 April, some deadlines may have passed).
+• Working Class Artist Group's <a href="http://twitter.com/WCArtistGroup" target="_blank">Opportunities Thread at @WCArtistGroup</a> — funds + bursaries accepting applications (started 30 April, some deadlines may have passed).
 <span style='font-variant: small-caps'>[back to top](/coronavirus)</span>